 Android is the most popular mobile OS at this moment.
 According to StatCounter.com’s Mobile Market Share, it is currently used by 74% mobile users.
 You get it with pretty much all mobile phones (except iPhone and Microsoft/Nokia Lumia phones) and most tablets.
 It was made based on Linux kernel by Google in 2008 as a competition to Apple’s iPhone OS.
 The latest version is Android 9 “Pie”.

 - Free and open source meaning any manufacturer can use it

 - Common for all devices so apps released for Android, unless it uses some specific hardware of little device range, will behave in a similar way on various devices.

 - Gives user a big space for customization

 - Has lots of freedom

-- Open nature leads to minor yet overall reduced system security
+- Open nature leads to minor and overall reduced system security.

 - Tight integration with Apple services

 - High level of end user’s security with a locked down proprietary bootloader and closed OS